pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 annunciators or other alarm consumers.

-Thirdly, the plugin operates zero or more suppressable output channels which are configured to react to one or more alarm method triggers.
+Thirdly, the plugin operates zero or more suppressable output channels which are configured to react to one or more alarm state triggers.
-When an alarm notification with one of the configured method trigger states is raised the output channel is enabled.
+When an alarm notification with one of the configured trigger states is raised the output channel is enabled.

-An active output channel can be suppressed by supplying a transient true value on a configured key.
+An active output channel can be suppressed by supplying a transient true value on a specified key.
-Suppression is operates at the digest notification level and applies to just those alarm states for which the output channel is configured and which are being notified at the moment of suppression.
+Suppression is operates at the notification level and applies to just those notifications for which the output channel is configured and which are being notified at the moment of suppression.
 This means that if a new notification appears or an existing notification changes state then the alarm output channel